-- · Recessed downlights, which should be air-tight and rated for insulation contact - Water-based mastic, to seal ducts - High-density fiberglass insulation - Sealants and caulks to seal penetrations - Windows which are typically ordered along with other major purchases, but if a subcontractor is supplying them, be sure they are rated as called out in the plans - Draft-stopping sheathing to seal large air leaks.
+- Recessed downlights, which should be air-tight and rated for insulation contact - Water-based mastic, to seal ducts - High-density fiberglass insulation - Sealants and caulks to seal penetrations - Windows which are typically ordered along with other major purchases, but if a subcontractor is supplying them, be sure they are rated as called out in the plans - Draft-stopping sheathing to seal large air leaks.

 If you have expectations for a subcontractor, such as sealing certain types of holes, or installing insulation in some space that may become inaccessible, be sure these expectations are spelled out in the contract.
-The scope of work should cover things like equipment size, duct sizes, identification of who is responsible for sealing which holes, etc. Contract specifications and written assignments of responsibility can greatly simplify the ordering of materials.
+The scope of work should cover things like equipment size, duct sizes, identification of who is responsible for sealing which holes, etc. The scope of work should state who is to provide what materials and when, and how materials will be stored on the construction site.
+Contract specifications and written assignments of responsibility can greatly simplify the ordering of materials.
 Duct installers, for example, will know exactly what kind of duct material will be used and how much; and with this knowledge may be able to prefabricate many of their assemblies back at the shop, rather than in the field.
 These pre-assembled pieces tend to be of higher quality thanks to the proximity of tools and materials and better working conditions in the shop.